F18/ai-aircargo-planning-agent/docs/notes.md

 - **Uniform Cost Search (UCS)** is a search strategy that expands the successor node with the cheapest cost.
 It's also called **Cheapest-First Search**.
 In a route finding problem, the cheapest cost could be defined as the shortest distance (in miles) between two cities.
-The reason it is gauranteed to find the cheapest path to the goal is because you do not add the goal the first time you reach it on a given path.
+The reason it is guaranteed to find the cheapest path to the goal is because you do not add the goal the first time you reach it on a given path.
 Instead you wait until all other cheaper paths have been explored, at which point the goal state would be the next to expand.
 You don't need to actually expand it, but that tells you that the algorithm is complete and has found the cheapest path.
 Awesome!

-### Terminology:
+### Terminology

-- **Optimal Search**: an optimal search is one that is **gauranteed** to find the shortest or cheapest path to the goal.
+- **Optimal Search**: an optimal search is one that is **guaranteed** to find the shortest or cheapest path to the goal.
-- **Complete Search**: a complete search is gauranteed to find a goal.
-Depth first search is not gauranteed since if one of the paths is keeps going deeper and deeper (indefinitely) it will never find the goal when it exists in a different branch of the tree.
+- **Complete Search**: a complete search is guaranteed to find a goal.
+Depth first search is not guaranteed since if one of the paths is keeps going deeper and deeper (indefinitely) it will never find the goal when it exists in a different branch of the tree.
 - **Tree vs Graph Search**: A tree search is a formal description of the available